A cautionary tale...

 If the best effort is determining whether your staff are annoying customers, or dissuading them from a future purchase or helpful interaction, then perhaps build the entire survey around this line of questioning.

 Keeping it relevant

 If you really want to ask every single question there is to be asked about any process in your organization, split it up into a couple of surveys.

 Only ask the questions that are relevant to your customer's latest interaction with your organization.
 Like it or not, memories are fleeting, and what may be present and current in our minds in one moment, may not be two hours from now.

 Are you the exception, like me?

-Ok, so if you, like a few remaining champions of truth out there, are like me and are still prepared to express opinion through a survey, then think about how many completed responses companies actually receive?
+Ok, so if you, like a few remaining champions of truth out there, are like me and are still prepared to express an opinion through a survey, then think about how many completed responses companies actually receive.

 Given that I’ve already abandoned a survey without completing it, if you delivered a survey like my examples, how many responses do you think you would get?

 These points are to be remembered and will help your organization.
-You will definitely get more response, and like me, you’ll get your life back!
+You will definitely get more responses, and like me, you’ll get your life back.